JeffreyQin/Music_Vision/README.md

 <img width="403" alt="Screenshot 2024-02-13 115813" src="https://github.com/JeffreyQin/Music_Vision/assets/122770444/7a62838c-e6d7-49d4-a98f-533de77cab97">

 Our label contains information about the durations and pitches of all notes in each chord present in the sheet music, as well as a vertical boundary coordinate for each chord.
-You can label the former by filling in the input fields, and the latter by clicking on the image to create the vertical boundary.
+You can label the former by filling in the input fields, and the latter by clicking on the image to create the vertical boundary (as shown).

 ## Running the model